AndrewDonelson/golog/README.md

 # Notice

-**Even though this is currently building, it IS NOT ready for use in projects.**
+**Even though this is currently building, Use it at your own risk.
+IT IS NOT quite ready for use IMHO.**

 # Preview